 Sustaining USArray Capabilities in Alaska examines “adopting” stations from the array into the existing seismic network operated by the Alaska Earthquake Center.
 The document's implementation plan was developed in response to years of stakeholder efforts, including the two-day workshop on longterm USArray sustainability hosted by the Arctic Research Consortium of the United States in November, 2016.

 The objectives of USArray adoption vary considerably in different regions of Alaska, as do costs and logistics.
 Thus, the implementation plan divides the state into three regions, each with its own set of priorities (Figure 1).
-The origin and goals of this plan are laid out on p.
-1-3 of the Sustaining USArray document.
-At minimum, please take a moment to read these.
+The origin and goals of this plan are laid out in the introduction of the Sustaining USArray document.
+At a minimum, please take a moment to read these.
 The document also includes a high-level summary of why and how the current plan was developed.
 The rest of the document is devoted to technical implementation details.

 The USArray initiative is included in the governor’s FY21 proposed budget as a one-time capital project.
 Long-term financial support for the facility is intended to come from federal sources.
 The purpose of the one-time state investment is to catalyze year-over-year federal support by delivering data and products that meet the needs of federal agency partners.
 This state-level strategy is described in detail in the business plan for the FY21 capital project.

 Arctic region: Introduce meaningful earthquake hazard assessment to the U.S. Arctic

 Southern tier: Lay a foundation for Earthquake Early Warning in Alaska